nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/80-Swate-HandsOn.md

 ---

-# :construction: Known issues with ARCitect and Swate (Nov 2023)
+# :construction: Known issues with ARCitect and Swate (April 2024)

-1. Annotation within ARCitect is not yet available.
-2. Swate and ARCitect handle isa.study.xlsx / isa.assay.xlsx files differently.

 ---